rohitkumar9710/CP-almanac/.github/ISSUE_TEMPLATE/add-a-bug-finding-question.md

 ---
 name: Add-a-bug-finding-question
-about: Here, you can propose a question along with a bugged solution which should work for the question of course.
+about: Here, you can propose a question along with a bugged solution which shouldn't work for the question of course.
 title: Question title
 labels: ''